-The Board and Board Committees provide important oversight duties and ascertain the adequacy and effectiveness of the internal control and risk management system in the Institute.
-Further details on the activities of the Board and its committees are provided in the Corporate Governance Statement (page 20) and Committee reports (pages 32 to 41).
+Board and Board Committees provide important oversight duties and ascertain the adequacy and effectiveness of the internal control and risk management system in The Institute.
+Further details on the activities of the Board and its committees are provided in the Corporate Governance Statement (pages 19 to 23) and Committee reports (pages 30 to 43).

-Significant matters relating to the operations of the Institute are highlighted to the attention of the Board/ Board Committees.
-Meetings of the Board and EXCO are held on a bi-monthly basis for Board/ EXCO to review the activities of the Institute and discuss matters raised by the Secretariat.
-This includes strategic and operational matters pertaining to potential risks and control issues.
+Significant matters relating to the operations of The Institute are highlighted to the attention of the Board/ Board Committees.
+Meetings of the Board and EXCO are held on a bi-monthly basis for Board/ EXCO to review the activities of The Institute and discuss matters raised by the Secretariat.
+This includes strategic and operational issues about potential risks and control issues.